A candidate coherent radio flash following a neutron star merger

+We checked the location of this second peak in the LST matched image of the location, which was observed roughly one month following the triggered observation.
+In Figure \ref{fig:artefact2}, we show the detection image and the LST matched image.
+We note there is structured noise at the location of the second peak, which is not present for the transient candidate location.
+A forced fit at the location of this source gives a flux density measurement of $11.2\pm14.1$ mJy.
+We conclude that this second peak may be an artefact due to structured noise in the images.
+Whereas the lack of structured noise in the LST matched image at the transient candidate location is consistent with it being a real source in the detection image.

+As a further test, we compare the light curve of the second peak to that of the transient candidate in the subtraction images.
+In Figure \ref{fig:artefact3}, we plot the observed light curve over the light curve of the transient candidate, showing both the flux densities and the S/N. We note that both sources peak at the same time and similar flux densities.
+The second peak has a broader light curve showing it is not following the identical behaviour as the transient candidate.

+In conclusion, the second peak is consistent with being a noise artefact.
+We note that the peak time and flux density of the artefact is similar to that of the transient candidate.
+However, the transient candidate is at a much higher detection significance and passes the filtering strategies showing it is consistent with a real source.

-\subsubsection{Dedispersion analysis}
+\section{Dedispersion analysis}

-In order to do a thorough check of whether the transient is dispersed, we performed an image-plane dedispersion on the data.
-If the transient is truly astrophysical, we expect the signal to be dispersed due to the free electrons between us and the source.
-This can be quantified as a dispersion measure,
+If the observed radio emission is indeed originating from the extragalactic GRB 201006A, we expect its arrival time to be delayed due to its interaction with charged particles as it propagates from its origin to the radio telescope \citep{macquart2020}.
+The delay scales inverse quadratically with the frequency of the radio emission and gives a characteristic delay, quantified by a dispersion measure (DM).
+The dispersion measure can be quantified as: